Scotland Yard protected gangland informant who helped kill a cop.

 Informants are a dangerous species, but are essential in special ops work.
 They are a two edge sword [with] the ability to disrupt criminals and dedicated detectives simultaneously.”

-Shortly after the fall out between the two handlers, Morris’ informant reported back that Lindop was paying a crane driver working on the Dagenham docks to act as a spotter for any police or unusual activity around his yard.
+Shortly after the fall out over the two informants, Morris said his reported back that Lindop was paying a crane driver working on the Dagenham docks to act as a spotter for any police or unusual activity around his yard.

 Morris recalls briefing Berger and as a result the spotter was taken out before the Flying Squad came crashing through the gates of Lindop’s yard in March 1994.
 Morris said: